 Explore a world of foodie delights off Highway 6 and beyond

 Begin your journey at the Tillamook Forest Center, where you can join foraging classes and hike trails.
 Continue west to Tillamook Creamery to sample cheese and go behind the scenes.
 Nearby Blue Heron French Cheese Company boasts more artisan delights.
 Beer fans flock to Pelican Brewing, Werner Beef & Brew and the wild ales of de Garde Brewing.
-Get your caffeine fix at Five Rivers Coffee Roasters or La Tea Da Tea Room, then savor lunch at Pacific Restaurant or Recess Food Truck.
+Get your caffeine fix at Five Rivers Coffee Roasters, then savor lunch at Pacific Restaurant or Recess Food Truck.
 Rest your head at fun spots like Twins Ranch covered wagons, Sheltered Nook tiny homes, or Kelly’s Brighton Marina campground and RV park.

 Bring your appetite for adventure on a fishing trip with Garibaldi Charters or Siggi-G Ocean Charters.
 Match your catch at Garibaldi’s local markets The Spot, Fishpeople Seafood and SOURCE.
 Landlubbers love outdoor adventures with Explore Nature and day trips or dinner trains with Oregon Coast Scenic Railroad.
 Summer calls for visiting the Garibaldi Night Market, and enjoy cocktails at Garibaldi Portside Bistro year round.